undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Where to stay

-Stay in Florac itself for the first night, then on the trail or at one of the surrounding gîtes for longer stays.
-In Florac: the Hôtel des Gorges du Tarn (a long-running family hotel on the Esplanade) and the Hôtel Le Rochefort are the central options; the Auberge des Cévennes is the mid-range.
-For trail walking, the GR 70 (Stevenson Trail) is served by a network of gîtes d'étape spaced one day's walk apart — booking via gites-de-france.com or the Stevenson Trail official portal (chemin-stevenson.org) is essential in July and August.
-For a more rural base, the gîtes ruraux at Vebron, Cocurès and Ispagnac are within 15 minutes of Florac and serve walkers and cyclists.
+Spend the first night in Florac, then move onto the trail or out to the surrounding gîtes.
+In the village, the Hôtel des Gorges du Tarn (a long-running family hotel on the Esplanade) and the Hôtel Le Rochefort are the central options; the Auberge des Cévennes covers the mid-range.
+Walkers on the GR 70 use a network of gîtes d'étape spaced one day's walk apart.
+In July and August, reserving them early via gites-de-france.com or the trail's official portal (chemin-stevenson.org) is essential.
+Outside town, the gîtes ruraux at Vebron, Cocurès and Ispagnac sit within 15 minutes of Florac and serve walkers and cyclists.
 The Cévennes National Park accommodation list is the curated reference.
-Avoid hotels in the larger valley towns (Mende, Alès) unless you are using them as transit — Florac is small enough to walk across in 10 minutes and serves the slow-tourism trip better.
+Skip hotels in the larger valley towns (Mende, Alès) unless you are only passing through.
+Florac takes 10 minutes to walk across, and it suits the slow trip better.

 What to eat

 Cévennes food is the southern half of the chestnut-and-sheep economy.
-Pélardon (the small soft goat cheese from the Cévennes valleys) is the regional cheese to ask for; Roquefort is made an hour to the west on the Larzac.
-The chestnut (châtaigne) is the year's pantry crop — chestnut flour bread, chestnut soup, chestnut purée.
-Lamb from the transhumance flocks, especially Brebis Lacaune, is the regional meat.
-In Florac, La Source du Pêcher and the bistro at the Hôtel des Gorges du Tarn are the standard for a sit-down evening (verify currency).
-The Saturday morning market in Florac centre is the producer-direct source for cheese, charcuterie, bread, vegetables and honey.
-The PNR des Grands Causses to the west and the Cévennes biosphere reserve as a whole are designated "Sites Remarquables du Goût" — taste-trail signage runs through the region.
+Ask for Pélardon, the small soft goat cheese from the Cévennes valleys; Roquefort is made an hour to the west on the Larzac.
+The chestnut (châtaigne) is the year's pantry crop: chestnut flour bread, chestnut soup, chestnut purée.
+Lamb from the transhumance flocks is the regional meat, Brebis Lacaune above all.
+For a sit-down evening in Florac, La Source du Pêcher and the bistro at the Hôtel des Gorges du Tarn set the standard (verify currency).
+Buy direct from producers at the Saturday morning market in the village centre, which carries cheese, charcuterie, bread, vegetables and honey.
+The PNR des Grands Causses to the west and the Cévennes biosphere reserve as a whole are designated "Sites Remarquables du Goût", and taste-trail signage runs through the region.

 What to do

-Walk a section of the GR 70 — the Robert Louis Stevenson Trail.
-From Florac the path runs west to Saint-Jean-du-Gard (3-4 days) via the Mont Lozère ridge and the Vallée Borgne — the most rewarding southern half of the trail.
-The Causse Méjean limestone plateau immediately south of Florac is a UNESCO landscape: walk a circuit from Hyelzas (the restored Caussenard farmhouse, now an open-air museum) or visit the Aven Armand cave.
-The Gorges du Tarn 20 km west are the dramatic river-canyon excursion (canoe or driving the D907bis).
-Mont Lozère, the granite summit (1,699 m) above Florac, is a serious day-walk with views across the entire Cévennes.
-The Cévennes National Park visitor centre at the Château de Florac runs free exhibitions on the transhumance, the chestnut economy and the silk-worm history that defined the region's industrial past.
+The Robert Louis Stevenson Trail, the GR 70, runs west from Florac to Saint-Jean-du-Gard in 3-4 days, over the Mont Lozère ridge and through the Vallée Borgne.
+That stretch is the best of the trail's southern half.
+Immediately south of town, the Causse Méjean limestone plateau is itself UNESCO landscape: walk a circuit from Hyelzas, where a restored Caussenard farmhouse is now an open-air museum, or go underground at the Aven Armand cave.
+The Gorges du Tarn, 20 km west, supply the river-canyon drama; take a canoe, or drive the D907bis.
+Mont Lozère, the granite summit at 1,699 m above Florac, makes a serious day-walk with views across the entire Cévennes.
+And at the Château de Florac, the national park visitor centre runs free exhibitions on the transhumance, the chestnut economy and the silk-worm history that defined the region's industrial past.

 How to travel here